bmcgaughey1/LidarIndexR/README.md

 ## Example \#3: Create an overall polygon for a project from the tile index

 This example builds on Example \#2 to create a polygon showing the area covered by the point tiles.
+The default size for the raster used to merge polygons is 512 by 512.
+By increasing this to 2048 by 2048, the project polygon captures the small tiles that are otherwise omitted when using the default size.

 ``` r
 # build on the last example to generate a project polygon